John C. Watson (judge): Biography

 Born near Alma, Michigan, Watson received his undergraduate degree from the University of Michigan in 1898, and then attended the University of Michigan Law School before completing his law degree at the George Washington University Law School.
 He gained admission to the Michigan state bar in 1906, and later moved to New Mexico, gaining admission to the bar of that state in 1911.
 He served in the First New Mexican Infantry Regiment, "participating in the military operation against Pancho Villa" from 1916 to 1917, and attaining the rank of captain.

+Political career

 In 1923, Governor James F. Hinkle appointed Watson to a four-year term on the State Game Commission.

 Watson ran for a seat on the New Mexico Supreme Court in the 1924 election, winning the Republican nomination to a two-year term in September of that year, and winning the general election in November by a larger margin than most candidates vying for office in that election.
 Watson was reelected in 1926, and became chief justice in 1933.
 Watson sought reelection again in 1934, but was defeated by Democratic challenger Charles R. Brice.